prayasha-nanda/message-in-a-bottle/README.md

 * Encoding issues (like `â€™` showing up instead of `'`) can happen if your text isn’t inserted in UTF-8.
 Make sure to insert messages with UTF-8 encoding.
 * Tags (`quote`, `song`, `rambling`) are validated at insertion time.
----

-👉 Do you want me to also add **step-by-step commands to recreate the database and run the scripts** so that someone new can follow without context?